hariharan2383/Mobile-Application-Development/GUIcomponents/README.md

 /*
 Program to print the text “GUIcomponent”.
-Developed by:
+Developed by: Srihariharan S A
-Registeration Number :
+Registeration Number : 212221040160
 */
 ```